 As different ICA algorithms use the independence assumption differently, we offer the following explanation that applies specifically to SOBI.
 One needs to recognize that correlation is not a binary quantity.
 Consequently, neither is violation of the independence assumption.
 The important question is not whether the assumption is violated but whether the assumption is sufficiently violated such that the estimated neuronal sources by SOBI are no longer meaningful.
-The way SOBI uses the independence assumption is to minimize the total correlations computed with a set of time delays, as described in section B.1.
-As such, each delay-correlation matrix \mathbf{R}{τ} generally makes only a small contribution to the objective function.
-For example, the correlation one would observe between V1 and V2 responses could be high only at or around one particular time delay, say, in R{20ms} .
-In optimizing its objective function, SOBI can leave a particularly large nonzero off-diagonal element-say, the one corresponding to the 20 ms delayed correlation between V1 and V2, when minimizing the sum squared off-diagonal elements across all the components and time delays.
+The way SOBI uses the independence assumption is to minimize the total correlations computed with a set of time delays, as described in Appendix B.1.
+As such, each delay-correlation matrix $\mathbf{R}{\tau}$ generally makes only a small contribution to the objective function.
+For example, the correlation one would observe between V1 and V2 responses could be high only at or around one particular time delay, say in $\mathbf{R}{20ms}$ .
+In optimizing its objective function, SOBI can leave a particularly large non-zero off-diagonal element, say the one corresponding to the 20 ms delayed correlation between V1 and V2, when minimizing; the sum squared off-diagonal elements across all the components and time delays.
 Therefore, this particular method of maximizing independence is not necessarily incompatible with a large correlation at a particular time delay between two sources sharing common inputs.

 Most ICA algorithms, including SOBI, minimize some objective function.
 It is possible for the optimization process to find a poor local minimum.
-In general, poor results can result from many underlying causes-for example, poor experimental design, poorly conducted experiments, poor head stabilization, poor optimization within the ICA algorithm, or violation of assumptions.
-No amount of attention to any one possible problem can validate ICA-based methods for processing functional brain imaging data.
-As with any other statistical procedure, the real issue here should not be whether assumptions are violated at all but whether the algorithms can robustly produce separated components that are behaviorally, neuroanatomically, and physiologically interpretable, despite some violation of the assumptions under which the algorithms were derived.
-For example, t-tests are very robust against the violation of normality assumption and are therefore regularly performed on data that are not guaranteed to be gaussian.
+In general, poor results can result from many underlying causes: poor experimental design, poorly conducted experiments, poor head stabilization, poor optimization within the ICA algorithm, violation of assumptions, etc. No amount of attention to any one possible problem can validate ICA-based methods for processing functional brain imaging data.
+As with any statistical procedure, the real issue here should not be whether assumptions are violated at all, but whether the algorithms can robustly produce separated components that are behaviorally, neuroanatomically, and physiologically interpretable, despite some violation of the assumptions under which the algorithms were derived.
+For example, t-tests are very robust against the violation of normality assumption and are therefore regularly performed on data which are not guaranteed to be Gaussian.
 Only empirical results can give confidence that a method is correctly separating the MEG data.

-4.4 Summary.
+4.4 Summary

 Establishing that (1) SOBI preprocessing can lead to the identification and localization of physiologically and anatomically meaningful neuronal sources and (2) SOBI preprocessing can increase the success rate in detecting and localizing neuronal source activation under poor signal-to-noise conditions is only the first step in demonstrating the usefulness of ICA algorithms to the analysis and interpretation of MEG data.
-The next steps include systematically studying the effect of ICA on source localization when ICA methods are combined with more sophisticated source localization algorithms (Ribary et al., 1991; Aine et al., 1998; Mosher & Leahy,

-1999; Schmidt et al., 1999) and exploring the possibility of measuring single-trial response onset times in ICA separated neuronal sources.
-Currently in submission is a closely related article, "Independent Component of Magnetoencephalography: Single-Trial Response Onset Time Detection."
+The next steps include systematically studying the effect of ICA on source localization when ICA methods are combined with more sophisticated source localization algorithms (Ribary et al., 1991; Aine et al., 1998; Mosher and Leahy, 1999; Schmidt et al., 1999) and exploring the possibility of measuring single-trial response onset times in ICA separated neuronal sources.